ming290496/flutter_boilerplate_v2/README.md

-# Flutter Skeleton Version 2
+# Flutter Boilerplate Version 2

 A mobile app project created in flutter using BLOC architecture and reactive programming.
 This project support iOS and Android devices.